India 2003: Camel safari in the Thar Desert

 Tawny eagle, taking off from an acacia tree.
 (Photos copyright © by Kaj Halberg)

-The little green bee-eater, comprising about 9 subspecies, is distributed across sub-Saharan Africa and in the Nile Valley, in western Arabia, and from southern Iran across the Indian Subcontinent to Vietnam.
+Asian green bee-eater is distributed from southern Iran eastwards through the Indian Subcontinent and Indochina to southern China.
 (Photo copyright © by Kaj Halberg)

 Male variable wheatear.
 As its name implies, the plumage of this bird is variable.
 Back and throat of the male are always black, and the vent is always white, but breast, belly, and crown may be either black or white.
 (Photo copyright © by Kaj Halberg)